PFC Naftex Burgas: The Portochanov Era (1990–2004)

 Neftochimic played in the lower divisions in the first four years of the existences of the team.
 In 1990, Hristo Portochanov took charge of the administration of the club.
 In his first year as a president, he began the reconstruction of the Neftochimic Stadium and by the year 1997 the stadium was transformed into the best football stadium in Bulgaria and among the best on the Balkan Peninsula.
 In 1993, Dimitar Dimitrov signed as a manager of the team and it won the Bulgarian Eastern B PFG and qualifies in the Bulgarian top division for the first time in its history.
 Neftochimic finished at 8th place in its first season and reached the semifinals of the Bulgarian Cup eliminating champions Levski Sofia on its way.
 The second season in the Bulgarian A PFG was among the most successful season in the history of the club.
 Neftochimic finished 4th and won the Professional League Cup.
 In 1997, PFC Neftochimic finished second after a series of referee's mistakes in favor of champions CSKA Sofia and won again the Professional League Cup.
 In the following years, Neftochimic established itself as one of the best teams in the country regularly finishing in places allowing the team to participate in the UEFA Cup.
-In 2000–01 season Neftochimic eliminated AC Omonia Cyprus with 2:1 on aggregate, but later was defeated by Lokomotiv Moscow – 0:0 and 2:4.
+In the 2000–01 season Neftochimic eliminated AC Omonia Cyprus with 2:1 on aggregate, but later was defeated by Lokomotiv Moscow – 0:0 and 2:4.

+On 16 December 2001, the club was renamed Naftex after the oil company that became the majority owner.

-Difficult Years (2004–2009)
+Difficult years (2004–2009)

 In year 2004, Portochanov resigned as a president of Naftex and the club began experiencing serious troubles.
 Many of the very strong and experienced players that brought success to Naftex were sold and the new management managed the club carelessly allowing it to fall out of the Bulgarian A PFG in 2006.
 From 2006 PFC Naftex is a satellite of PFC Chernomorets.
 On July 6, 2009, the club is folded.
 On the next day – July 7 an amateur football club called "Athletic" was renamed to Neftochimic 1986 and was declared by its new owners as successor of the old team.

+League history

+Notable players

+Had international caps for their respective countries, held any club record, or had more than 100 league appearances.
+Players whose name is listed in bold represented their countries.